Updated: Jan 12

 Bryce is in the south western part of Utah.
 If coming from Northern Utah you can take I-15 until you get to the exit for the town of Panguitch, at which point you’ll get off the interstate and follow the signs to park.
 Bryce Canyon is about 20 miles southeast of Panguitch Utah.
 If you are coming from the South you can take I-15 to the Panguitch exit or you can take the more scenic way via Highway 89.
 One of my favorite drives is going out the East entrance of Zion National Park and taking Highway 89 to Bryce.
 This takes a little longer, but gives you the chance to see two very beautiful and very different National Parks.
 On one of my trips I heard that the bottom layer of Bryce Canyon is the top layer of rock at Zion National Park and that the bottom layer of Zions is the top layer of rock of the Gran Canyon.
 I never did fact check it, but pretty interesting if it is true.

 As always if you have any questions, corrections, complaints or comments feel free to leave them below.
+If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
 And don’t forget to live life as if it were your greatest adventure!